Resources for Students

 Learn more about Microsoft Stream

-Office 365 Web Apps
+Microsoft 365 Web Apps

-Office 365 Education includes free downloads of the full Office suite for home use, but it also includes access to the Office web applications for Word, PowerPoint, Excel, and OneNote.
+Microsoft 365 Education includes free downloads of the full Office suite for home use, but it also includes access to the Office web applications for Word, PowerPoint, Excel, and OneNote.

 • Word Online - This application allows you to collaborate with other users in real-time while working on documents.
 Easily share with other University users and incorporate them into other applications, like Microsoft Teams.